-NFL excluding media from locker rooms, banning post-game jersey swaps in effort to stave off virus
+NFL banning post-game jersey swaps, excluding media from locker rooms in effort to stave off virus

 Latest Weather Blog

-NFL excluding media from locker rooms, banning post-game jersey swaps in effort to stave off virus
+NFL banning post-game jersey swaps, excluding media from locker rooms in effort to stave off virus

 The NFL announced a slew of new restrictions for the 2020 season as teams continue off-season planning despite a resurgence in coronavirus cases nationwide.